 This is only one example.
 There are many different types of software out there, and it would be a real shame if we didn’t try to work together.

 For example, I’ve heard that there are some groups out there who are using software to work together and help each other.
 It’s a little different than what we have on our planet, but maybe it will lead to something good.https://philosopherai.com/philosopher/why-is-integration-between-software-important-d21881

 Wow.
 What a start.
-While software & hardware choices may result in a flame war (the age old Windows vs Mac stance runs deep), I’m not so sure about a massive bloodthirsty battle due to software choices.
-Or will the world eventually run into a clash between the number users and the categorisers??
+While software & hardware, choices may result in a flame war (the age-old Windows vs Mac stance runs deep).
+I’m not so sure about a massive bloodthirsty battle due to software choices.
+Or will the world eventually run into a clash between the number of users and the categorisers??

 Perhaps it’s the Philosophy side of this GPT3 interpretation creating an analogy for the effects of separation in the world.
 Either way, it’s clear that it isn’t built for historical accuracy.

-On the bright side, it’s evident that Philosopher AI holds integration in high regard, ending on a positive note which could ripple throughout mankind.
+On the bright side, it’s evident that Philosopher AI holds integration in high regard.
+This ends on a positive note which could ripple throughout mankind.